Skip to content

 $ mininterface web ./program.py --port 9997

-But still, you have the possibility to invoke the web by preference in the run or get_interface method, direct invocation through importing WebInterface from mininterface.interfaces, or through the environment variable.
+Still, you can request the web interface by preference in the run or get_interface method, invoke it directly by importing WebInterface from mininterface.interfaces, or use the environment variable.

 $ MININTERFACE_INTERFACE=web ./program.py